set_color - set the terminal color

 The br- (as in ‘bright’) forms are full-brightness variants of the 8 standard-brightness colors on many terminals. brblack has higher brightness than black - towards gray.

 An RGB value with three or six hex digits, such as A0FF33 or f2f can be used.
-Fish will choose the closest supported color.
 A three digit value is equivalent to specifying each digit twice; e.g., set_color 2BC is the same as set_color 22BBCC.
 Hexadecimal RGB values can be in lower or uppercase.
-Depending on the capabilities of your terminal (and the level of support set_color has for it) the actual color may be approximated by a nearby matching reserved color name or set_color may not have an effect on color.

 The following options are available: